 Get Emergency Dental Treatment Fast!

 It’s almost impossible to predict a dental emergency, but when it does happen, you want to be able to visit a dentist who has your needs in mind.
 Whether you’re experiencing a bad toothache caused by untreated tooth decay or you’ve sustained a broken tooth after playing a contact sport without the right protective gear, Dr. Cobb wants you to know that she has a plan to get you out of discomfort fast.
-Call our office to get your dental emergency handled today!
+Call our dental office for emergency dentistry in Big Pine Key, FL today!

 Why Choose Cosmetic & Restorative Dentistry of the Keys for Emergency Dentistry?

 - Multiple Forms of Sedation Available for Nervous Patients